CleverCodeCravers/VisualPairCoding/README.md

 # VisualPairCoding

-A small Winforms app to visually display whos turn it is when coding together in a group or in pair.
+A small Winforms app to visually display whos turn it is when coding together in a mob or in a pair.

 ## Features

-- Up to 5 Participants
+- Up to 10 Participants
 - The length of the session is customizable
-- Skip current "Driver" if he/she is absent
+- Skip current "Driver" if he/she is absent (went out of the room for a turn)
-- Animation with the name of the next "Driver" when roles change
+- Animation with the name of the next "Driver" when roles change, so a new turn cannot be easily overlooked
+- visual, so that it does work with remote sessions

 ## Idea